materialsproject/docs/docs/user-guide/xas-matcher.md

 # XAS Matcher
 ## Overview
 We have computed X-Ray Absorption (XAS) spectra for over half of the materials in our database, and this number is growing.
 In particular, we have computed XANES K-edge spectra using the FEFF code.
-Read more about our methodology for computing spectra here (link to X-Ray Absorption Spectra page) and at the first reference below.
+Read more about our methodology for computing spectra [here](xray-absorption-spectra) and at the first reference below.
 We are also in the process of computing other kinds of spectra.
 This page focuses on use of our app for comparing computed x-ray absorption spectra and automatically matching our spectra against user-uploaded experimental spectra.

 Reference for database and validation: [^1]